NSMBW-Community/Kamek-Ninja-Template/readme_tutorial.md

 #endif
 ```

-`game_versions_nsmbw.h` adds symbols to make it easier to compare versions by revision (older vs newer) and region.
-If you're modding a different game, you can look at its implementation and create an equivalent header for it!
+`game_versions_nsmbw.h` adds preprocessor symbols to make it easier to compare versions by revision (older vs newer) and region.
+If you're modding a different game, you can look at how that header is implemented and create an equivalent one for your game!

 ### Even further improvements